cisco-intersight/terraform-provider-intersight/website/docs/d/workflow_workflow_definition.html.markdown

 * `default_version`:(bool)When true this will be the workflow version that is used when a specific workflow definition version is not specified.
 The default version is used when user executes a workflow without specifying a version or when workflow is included in another workflow without a specific version.
 The very first workflow definition created with a name will be set as the default version, after that user can explicitly set any version of the workflow definition as the default version.
 * `description`:(string)The description for this workflow.
 * `label`:(string)A user friendly short name to identify the workflow.
+* `license_entitlement`:(string)License entitlement required to run this workflow.
+It is calculated based on the highest license requirement of all its tasks.
 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `name`:(string)The name for this workflow.
 You can have multiple version of the workflow with the same name.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `version`:(int)The version of the workflow to support multiple versions.